 The residual oil and diesel oil fuel consumption fluctuations reflect the quantity of fuel sold in Denmark to international ferries, international warships, other ships with foreign destinations, transport to Greenland and the Faroe Islands, tank vessels and foreign fishing boats.
-For jet petrol, the sudden fuel consumption drop in 2002 is explained by the recession in the air traffic sector due to the events of September 11, 2001 and structural changes in the aviation business.
-In 2009, the impact of the global financial crisis on flying activities becomes very visible.
+For jet petrol, the sudden fuel consumption drop in 2002 is explained by the recession in the aviation sector due to the events of September 11, 2001 and structural changes in the aviation business.
+In 2009, the impact of the global financial crisis on flying activities becomes very visible, and in 2020, a huge decline in jet fuel consumption is noted due to the impact of COVID-19 on flight travel demand.

-Figure 6.13 Bunker fuel consumption 1985-2018.
+Figure 6.13 Bunker fuel consumption 1985-2020.